Skip to main content

 Tuple expressions

-To retrieve the results of tuple valued functions in queries, use tuple expression (syntax: tuple-expr).
+To retrieve the results of tuple valued functions in queries, use a tuple expression.

-Tuple expressions can also be used to assign the result of functions returning tuples.
+Tuple expressions can also be used to assign the result of functions returning tuples, for example:

 Into clause